Evegen55/WebTask_v_2/README.md

 # WebTask_v_2

+### A simple JavaEE project.
-simple JavaEE project This project allows us to use some Payments system.
+This project allows us to use some Payments system.
 In this system User has one or more credit cards which links to a single bank account.
 We are able to create a payment, add funds to a bank account and block bank account.
 Unblock account allowed oly user with administrator privilegies.